The Team of scientific expertise

 Deputy Speaker of CO2Refinery

 Karin Föttinger is Associate Professor for Spectroscopy of Catalysts at the Institute of Materials Chemistry at TU Wien.
 She obtained her PhD in Technical Chemistry in 2005.
-After performing several research stays abroad, e.g. at ETH Zurich, FHI Berlin, University Tarragona, University Glasgow, she became research group leader of the Technical Catalysis group, opens an external URL in a new window.
+After performing several research stays abroad, e.g. at ETH Zurich, FHI Berlin, University Tarragona, University Glasgow, she became research group leader of the Technical Catalysis group.
 Her main research interests are centered around environmental catalysis and catalysis for sustainable production of chemicals and energy.
 Her research focuses on studies of reaction mechanisms, surface chemistry and structure-performance-relations by combining catalyst development, reaction kinetics and in situ/operando spectroscopy.

 She is supervisor of PhD #5, Gustavo Alves.